 Liselotte and F.N.
 Souza with their first daughter Keren

 Yes, Picasso was my father’s kindred spirit and comrade.
-They had both joined the communist party, albeit briefly.
-Souza was already painting in tandem his self-portrait and karma sutra figures with an Indianised cubistic palette.
-Cubism attempted to show objects as the mind, not the eye, perceives them and was born at the same time as Einstein's Theory of Relativity and the nuclear atom dissection, similarly breaking apart to reveal the inner machinations and hidden truths, like the vivid luminous crystals hiding inside dull rocks.
+They both briefly joined the communist party.
+Souza was already painting his self-portrait and Kama Sutra figures with an Indianized cubist palette.
+Cubism attempted to show objects as the mind perceives them, not just as the eye sees them.
+This movement emerged at the same time as Einstein's Theory of Relativity and the dissection of the nuclear atom, both revealing inner truths hidden inside dull surfaces.

 Qs 2.
 How did the early loss of his father and sister, and the subsequent grief and sickness, influence F.N.
 Souza's outlook on life and his early artistic expressions?